2gatherproject/decentralized-social-apps-guide/README.md

 #### Decentralized Search and Indexing
 * [Admarus](https://github.com/Mubelotix/admarus) - Peer-to-Peer Search Engine for IPFS
+* [Kamilata](https://github.com/Mubelotix/kamilata) - Peer-to-Peer Search Engine System using the Kamilata protocol.
+Kamilata enables trustless search in open networks.
+This library can handle any type of data, and be easily integrated into your libp2p application.
+Powers the Adamarus IPFS search engine.

 #### Decentralized AI
 AI and machine learning libraries and resources for what is often called "Federated Learning" and sometimes "Decentralized AI" among other terms.
 AI techniques that can work on data that is separate/private and possibly held on user's edge devices (e.g. smartphones).